 Competition is keen at Shelridge where six leagues exist and where scores of various tournaments are run over nearly seven months.
 The annual championship battle yields a coveted title, held by such talented players as Dave Boice, retired teacher, school golf coach, son of a PGA pro (6 championship trophies) and Ray Neuman, well-liked mail carrier, tall and lean (7 years) Plus Marcia Jones, women’s champ for a decade.
 The Shelridge Women’s Golf Assoc. is “hands-on” busy since those early days when formed by Betty Graham.

 Youngsters are not neglected at SCC and there’s a focus on the 8-week Junior Golf Program.
 Some of the juniors grow to high school age and rock the boat with their skills.
 In the 1980s young John Francisco won four championship titles and in later years joined one of the national pro golf tours.
+He currently is a head Pro in Philadelphia and has participated in US Senior Open.
 Tom Hungerford, another high schooler, also won four championship trophies, showing maturity that made him accepted by all ages.
+We currently have two amazing Junior Golfers in Melanie Green & Ian Wagner.
+Melanie has recently played in Annika Sorenstam Invitational.
+She also verbally committed to play golf at USF in Florida.

 The most recent refinements at SCC are the memorial sites which include outdoor bronze plaques, inscribed stones and trees, gardens, etc., memorializing club members who went to play golf with St. Peter.
 They can be assured that ---despite financial problems of golf courses these days ---- the club life they cherished in Medina remains strong.